smblott-github/text-aid-too/README.md

 - The temporary file name has the appropriate extension for the input type (`.txt` or `.html`, as appropriate).
 Therefore, your text editor can detect the file type appropriately.
-- It checks inputs dynamically, so it works on sites (such as Google's Inbox which toggle the `contentEditable` status on-the-fly).
+- It checks inputs dynamically, so it works on sites (such as Google's Inbox) which toggle the `contentEditable` status on-the-fly.

 The default keyboard shortcut is `<Ctrl-;>`, but you can set your own keyboard shortcut on the extension's options page.